jeyrb/hass_supernotify/README.md

 and time to indicate when notifications should be minimized, and then different chime sounds could be selected or deliveries switched off.

-Scenarios can override specific delivery configurations, general media configuration or the `delivery_selection` basis.
+Scenarios can override specific delivery configurations, general media configuration (such as setting a camera, or specifying which alert sound to use for a mobile push ) or the `delivery_selection` basis.

 For more on the conditions, see the [ Home Assistant Conditions documentation](https://www.home-assistant.io/docs/scripts/conditions/) since the conditions are all evaluated at time of